CS

 Who Should Buy Which?

-Buy the Kia EV6 if: You want the lower entry price, value a longer warranty, or prefer Kia's approach to design and ownership experience.
+Buy the Kia EV6 if: You prioritise performance, need stronger towing, or prefer Kia's approach to design and ownership experience.

 The Verdict

-The Kia EV6 takes 5 of 7 key spec categories and comes in at a lower price.
+The Kia EV6 takes 4 of 6 key spec categories.
 If boot space matters, the Hyundai IONIQ 5 has a clear edge.
-The Kia EV6 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions